PeterNaydenov/shortcuts/README.md

 Shortcuts context has `note` that works like sub-contexts.
 Every shortcut function receives a context and note as arguments, so you can have fine control over the context.

-The idea of `note` is to minimize the number of contexts if they are very simular.
-You can use same context but stop some of the shortcuts by setting a different `note`.

 ```js
 short.setNote ( 'special' ) // set note to 'special'
 short.setNote () // remove note
 ```

+The idea of `note` is to minimize the number of contexts if they are very simular.
+You can use same context but change the `note` and control the shortcut execution from inside of the action function by checking the `note`.

 ```js
 {